Treat 'Em Bad and They'll Taste Better: Improving Flavor in Crops

-Dr. Morgan shares some secrets for amping up the flavors in your hydroponic crops.
+Dr. Lynette Morgan shares some secrets for ramping up the flavors in your hydroponic crops.

 Why don’t fruits and vegetables taste as good now as they did in my childhood?

 This is one of the most commonly asked questions regarding modern day fruits and vegetables.
 One reason may be that as we age our sensation of taste declines somewhat, so it’s our taste perception that may have changed rather than the quality of the produce itself.

 Then again, the recollections many people retain of flavor are often only of really great taste experiences—not the mundane ones—so it can be hard for everyday food to live up to these golden memories.

 Another reason may well be horticultural: modern cultivars are bred for yield, without a lot of regard for flavor.
 Many crops are grown through the winter in heated greenhouses under low light levels, so out-of-season produce may never live up to that childhood memory of ‘backyard summer-grown’ flavor.

 What makes a highly flavorful hydroponic fruit or vegetable different from a watery, insipid, tasteless one?

 This depends largely on the fruit, vegetable or herb being grown.
 In tomatoes and strawberries, for example, one of the major problems is often a lack of sweetness.
 Sweetness can be measured using a Brix meter or refractometer and most people can actually taste a difference of just one degree Brix.

 A great-tasting beefsteak tomato may have a Brix of at least seven and cocktail types can have a Brix of over 10, while poor-tasting fruit often have Brix levels below five.
 Handheld Brix meters are not expensive and can be easily sourced by hydroponic gardeners who are keen to assess their own fruit.